The New York Colored Mission records

 The New York Colored Mission was under the care of the Society of Friends from its inception in 1865.
 It was incorporated by the state of New York in 1871.
 Its objectives were “to conduct in the city of New York Sabbath schools for religious instruction, social religious meetings, an evening school for adults, a sewing school, a mother's meeting, an employment office, a free reading room, and a temperance society, also to employ missionaries to aid the society in promoting the foregoing."
-It also provided residence for some women.
+It also provided housing for some women.
 It was located on both 130th and 131st Streets in New York City until 1941, when it was reduced to three houses on 131st St. It was affiliated with the Protestant Welfare Federation.

 Originally named the African Sunday School Association, the Mission was later renamed the New York Colored Mission.
 The governing arm of the Mission consisted of a Board of Managers and a Board of Trustees.
 While the managers, appointed by the trustees, carried on the work of the Mission, their actions were subject to approval by the Trustees.
 The goal of the New York Colored Mission was not to promote equality for Black people, but instead to provide job and health training

 Two of the Mission's leaders were Joshua L. Barton, 1849-1926, and Levi Hollingsworth Wood, 1873-1956.
 Barton, a doctor, was elected to the Board of Managers in 1883; he served as secretary and president of the Board of Trustees until his death in 1926.
 Wood, a lawyer, was elected secretary of the Board of Trustees in 1898, a position he held till his death in 1956.
 He was also active in other social work, and was chairman of the Board of the National Urban League.